Wondering if you can claim a tax refund or need to submit a tax return? Use our online tools to find out if you're owed money by HMRC.

 If your tax code is changed, whether by HMRC or by us, it is important to check on your payslip that your employer is using the correct code.

-If your tax code changes then HRMC will have sent a letter to your employer to let them know the code they should be using to work out the amount of tax they take from your wages.
+If your tax code changes then HMRC will have sent a letter to your employer to let them know the code they should be using to work out the amount of tax they take from your wages.
 If you have overpaid tax then we will be able to sort this out as part of your next refund, of course, but it's better that you're not out of pocket for that long.

 A higher tax code means you can earn more money before you start paying tax, so you’ll pay less tax over the year.
-But tax rebates are hardly ever the same two years running, so if you are due a tax refund and your claim is smaller, you won’t have paid enough tax and you’ll owe money to HMRC.
+But tax rebates are hardly ever the same two years running, so if you are due a tax rebate and your claim is smaller, you won’t have paid enough tax and you’ll owe money to HMRC.
 If you need any help on how to check this then give us a call.

 Tax Code Changes